 In the opinion of the Board, Mazars LLP, meets the Company's internal audit obligations, which is based on the experience of the firm and engagement partner and the number of qualified professional staff assigned to internal audit projects and has met the standards established by internationally recognised professional bodies including the International Standards for the Professional Practice of Internal Auditing as established by The Institute of Internal Auditors.
-The AC meets with the internal auditor, without the presence of Management, at least once a year.

-The internal auditor submit their annual audit planning for approval by the AC prior to the commencement of the annual audit plan.
-In FY2020, the scope of the audit primarily covers the including financial, operational, compliance and information technology controls and risk management systems of the Group.
+The internal auditor submits their annual audit planning for approval by the AC prior to the commencement of the annual audit plan.
+In FY2021, the scope of the audit primarily covers the including financial, operational, compliance and information technology controls and risk management systems of the Group.
 The appointed internal auditor is responsible to (i) evaluate the effectiveness of internal controls to ensure that an effective internal control system is in place; (ii) ensure compliance with established policies and procedures and best practices; (iii) identify improvement opportunities; and (iv) develop recommendations for improvement in controls and operational efficiency.
-For FY2020, the AC has reviewed and is satisfied that the internal audit function is independent, effective and adequately resourced.
+The AC has confirmed that for FY2021, it has reviewed and is satisfied that the internal audit function is independent, effective and adequately resourced.
+Given the disclosures in the Annual Report, this complies to Listing Rules 1207(10C).

-In FY2020, Mazars had also performed an Enterprise Risk Assessment exercise for Spindex group of companies to identify existing and potential key risks facing the Group and to develop risk mitigation strategy to manage those risks.
-The ERM approach adopted by Mazars is aligned with acceptable international framework.
+In FY2021, an Enterprise Risk Assessment exercise for Spindex group of companies was performed to identify key risks facing the Group and develop risk mitigation strategies to manage these key risks.
+The outcome of the ERM was validated and approved by the Board of Directors and Audit Risk Committee.

 Mazars presents the internal audit findings to the Board periodically.
-Based on the internal controls established and maintained by the Group, work performed by the internal auditor, and reviews performed by Management, various Board Committees and the Board, the AC and the Board are of the opinion that the Group's internal controls, addressing financial, operational, compliance and information technology risks, were adequate and effective as at 30 June 2020.
+Based on the internal controls established and maintained by the Group, work performed by the internal auditor, and reviews performed by Management, various Board Committees and the Board, the AC and the Board are of the opinion that the Group's internal controls, addressing financial, operational, compliance and information technology risks, were adequate and effective as at 30 June 2021.